GeminiCCCC/SystemDesign/chat-system.md

   * use zoo keeper, it registers all the available chat servers and picks the best chat server
   * User tries to log in to the app -> The LB sends the login request to API servers -> after the backend authenticates the user, service discovery finds the best chat server -> User connects to selected chat server through WebSocket
 ![image](https://user-images.githubusercontent.com/68412871/201559921-a624737e-695b-42cf-aab9-780ce505a85f.png)
+* presence service (manage online/offine status)
+  * create table to store user info including online status
+  * when user logged in and the WebSocket connection is established, mark status to true.
+  * when user logged out, mark status to false
+  * when user logged in, he gets his friends list first.
+Then query cache for friends online status, if not found, query DB
 * sign up, user profile, authentication service
 ## stateful service
 * chat service: